department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 - Are awaiting discharge from a VA hospital or military treatment facility, **or**
 - Need to have a VA exam done in a foreign country (except if the exam can be requested by the overseas BDD office in either Landstuhl, Germany or Yongsan, Korea), **or**
 - Are pregnant, **or**
-- Require a Character of Discharge determination
+- Require a Character of Discharge determination, **or**

-In these cases, your claim may be covered by another program, like the Integrated Disability Evaluation System (IDES) for Servicemembers being medically separated.
+- Can't go to a VA exam during the 45 days after you submit your claim **or**
+- Don't have a copy of your treatment records for your current period of service **or**
+- Added a medical condition to your claim but have fewer than 90 days left on active duty (we will process those conditions after you separate from the military)

 </div>